Dru-Mara/EvalNE/README.md

 EvalNE depends on the following packages:
 * Numpy
 * Scipy
-* Sklearn
+* Scikit-learn
 * Matplotlib
-* Networkx 2.2
+* NetworkX
 * Pandas
 * tqdm

 Before installing EvalNE make sure that `pip` and `python-tk` packages are installed on your system, this can be done by running:
 ```bash
 # Python 2
 sudo apt-get install python-pip